 A heartfelt reunion

 Childhood friends Eileen and Annie were both born with a serious congenital heart condition.
 While at Boston Children's Hospital, they shared a room, each waiting their turn to receive the Fontan Procedure.
 Read more.

 Skylar’s story: My heart surgery scar makes me appreciate life

 I can still recall being a five-year-old girl in the women’s locker room of the swim and tennis club my family attended in the summer.
-I’m peering around the room at all the other girls’ and women’s chests, and I notice for the first time that no one else has the same six-inch scar down the middle of their chests that I have.
+I notice that no one else has the same six-inch scar down the middle of their chests that I have.
 Until then, I thought that everyone had that scar.
 Read more.